BenjaminLin808/BenjaminLin808/README.md

-- 👋 Hi, I’m Benjamin Lin
-- 👀 I’m interested in full stack development, but I have more experience with frontend development
+👋 Hi, I'm Benjamin Lin.
+I'm a frontend developer with a keen interest in full stack development.
+I have experience with building modern web applications using HTML, CSS, JavaScript, and frontend frameworks such as React.

-- 🌱 I’m currently learning Node.js, Express.js, Python and its libraries
+🌱 Currently, I'm expanding my skill set by learning Node.js, Express.js, Python and its libraries.
+I'm always looking to learn new technologies and frameworks to enhance my abilities as a developer.

-- 💞️ I’m looking for any opportunities to help me gain some real world experience in web development, mobile development, and software development
+💼 I'm seeking any opportunities that can provide me with real-world experience in web development, mobile development, and software development.
+I'm eager to apply my skills and contribute to projects that can make a positive impact.

-- 📫 You can reach me through my email benjaminlin808@gmail.com
+📫 If you're interested in connecting with me, please feel free to reach out to me via email at benjaminlin808@gmail.com.